AlmondBro/CVUHSD-Portal-Mobile/README.md

 Built on React Native and Expo, this app provides a solution for staff members wishing to do the above in a quick and accessible manner.

-Soon to be available on the Apple App Store and Google Play Store.
+Soon to be available on the Apple App Store and Google Play Store; waiting for Apple and Google review approval.

 ![til](./demo.gif)